 The third of October is the Day of German Unity, celebrated as German National Day.
-We celebrated in commemoration of the anniversary of the German re-unification in 1990.
-This day celebrated a re-united Germany, now consisting of 16 states and a population of more than 82 million.
+Thirty years on, we celebrate in commemoration of the anniversary of German reunification in 1990.
+This day celebrates a reunited Germany, now consisting of 16 states and a population of more than 82 million.

-In recognition of this day and its significance, Brisbane’s iconic bridges, Story Bridge and Victoria Bridge, showed the colours of the German flag in a stunning display of lights.
-This was also a great sign of the tremendous support of the city of Brisbane for Brisbane German Week.
+In recognition of this day and its significance, Brisbane’s iconic bridges, Story Bridge and Victoria Bridge, will be illuminated in the colours of the German flag in a stunning display of lights.
+Gratitude goes to the fantastic support by the City of Brisbane for Brisbane German Week.

 But there is more in this important year.
 In a national initiative to further commemorate this occasion, the German Missions in Australia (German Embassy Canberra, German Consulate General Sydney, Honorary Consuls around Australia), invite you to visit our social media accounts and website www.australia.diplo.de, where you can enjoy concerts, documentaries, art and peek into historic documents from German and Australian archives.
 These special events will be available from 1 to 4 October.

 Under the heading “30 for 30”, thirty Australians from journalism, arts, culture, academia and politics will share their thoughts about the German Reunification 30 years on.
 See an array of interesting and curious content spanning from concerts, documentaries and art to letting you peek into diplomatic documents on Australia of the former East German government.
 Visit the German Embassy Canberra’s Facebook and Twitteraccounts to view and enjoy!